remix-run/react-router/docs/API.md

 ## IndexRoute
-Index Routes allow you to provide a default "child" to a parent route when visitor is at the url of the parent, they provide convention for `<IndexLink>` to work.
+Index Routes allow you to provide a default "child" to a parent route when visitor is at the URL of the parent, they provide convention for `<IndexLink>` to work.

 Please see the [Index Routes guide](/docs/guides/basics/IndexRoutes.md).